 For more on how to open a branch in Hungary, please watch the video below:

-What are the tax regulations for Hungarian branches?
+What are the tax regulations for Hungarian branches in 2021?

 Given the fact that a local or foreign company will set up the branch office with the purpose of developing a commercial activity, this will create certain tax obligations for this company type.
 Foreign businessmen who want to open a Hungarian companyshould be aware that the branch office is liable to local taxes in accordance with the accounting regulations available in Hungary.

 From a taxation view point, the branch office will be treated as a permanent establishment in Hungary, which means that the entity will only be liable to local taxes for the income obtained in a financial year from the business operations developed in this country.